Pennard has a thriving ladies section.

 Our Ladies’ Open Competition is held each year towards the end of April and we also hold a 9-hole coffee morning at the beginning of March, which is open to both members and visitors.

-We have two teams representing the club in the County leagues.
+We have three teams representing the club in the County leagues.
 Places in these teams are allocated strictly by handicap.

 Each year we enter a team in the Welsh Team Championships and again places in this team are allocated by handicap.